 My number one goal is proper HYDRATION and the target is 1/2 of my body weight in ounces, plus another 8 oz for every 8 oz of caffeine consumed, and another 8 oz for every 30 minutes of exertion/sweating.
 Admittedly, I don’t always get it down, but again, I can absolutely feel when I haven’t had enough water.
 I like to add lemon or lime, fresh herbs and/or rose water to my water, for fun, for added alkalinity /absorption and for other random benefits.

 First thing every morning I have about 8 oz. of lemon-ginger tea and finish whatever is left of my water (40 oz hydro-flask) that I take to bed with me at night.
 I made this little agreement with myself several years ago (before I can have my coffee, I have to finish my ginger tea and water) and that agreement has stuck and served me well.
-See my March 18, 2018 blog for the lemon ginger recipe and all the benefits it provides.
+See my blog: Lemon/Ginger Tea https://holisticwellnesswithcindy.com/2018/03/01/lemon-ginger-tea/ and all the benefits it provides.

 The following list of supplements are those I have added since my diagnosis, with the intention of preserving and promoting brain and nervous system health, and (hopefully) reverse and repair damage.
 I have not had another MRI since my diagnosis, so I don’t know whether my damage has been reversed, but what I DO know is that my symptoms have subsided (for a couple years now) and my energy and health have never felt better.
 Here’s the list, and again, MY goal is to preserve and repair brain and nervous system tissue and reduce inflammation throughout the body: